Steelhead Run Ohio: Guide Tips For Timing The Runs

 The steelhead run in Ohio consists of tens of thousands of steelhead entering the rivers from fall to spring.
-The steelhead runs can be small pods of less than a hundred steelhead at a time or it can be thousands of fish entering the river in less than 48 hours.
+The steelhead runs can be small pods of less than a hundred steelhead at a time or it can be thousands of steelhead entering the river in less than 48 hours.

 Timing The Ohio Steelhead Run